-1.5 DAG 6.1S Card System Requirements, continued
+1.5 System Requirements, continued

-- Operating systemFor convenience, a Debian 3.1 [Sarge] Linux system is included on the Endace Software Install CD.
-Endace currently supports Windows XP, Windows Server 2000, Windows Server 2003, FreeBSD, RHEL 3.0, and Debian Linux operating systems. - DifferentFor advice on using a system substantially different from that specifiedsystemabove, contact Endace support at support@endace.com
+Operating system For convenience, a Debian 3.1 [Sarge] Linux system is included on the Endace Software Install CD.
+Endace currently supports Windows XP, Windows Server 2000, Windows Server 2003, FreeBSD, RHEL 3.0, and Debian Linux operating systems.
+Different system For advice on using a system substantially different from that specified above, contact Endace support at support@endace.com

-2.0 INSTALLING DAG 6.1S CARD
+2.0 INSTALLING DAG 6.2S CARD

-Introduction Given the DAG 6.1S card can be installed in any free PCI-X 1.0 slot, it operates at 66, 100, and 133 MHz.
-The DAG 6.1S will not operate in 32 or 64-bit PCI slots.
+Introduction The DAG 6.2S card can be installed in any free PCI-X 1.0 slot.
+It operates in 66, 100, or 133MHz PCI-X mode, however it will not operate correctly in 32 or 64-bit PCI slots.
 Higher speed slots are recommended for best performance.

-The DAG 6.1S should be the only device on the PCI-X bus if possible, as the cards make very heavy use of PCI-X bus data transfer resources.
-Although the driver supports up to four DAG cards by default in one system, due to band width limitations there should not be more than one card on a single PCI-X bus.
-In this chapter This chapter covers the following sections of information. • Installation of Operating System and Endace Software
+The DAG 6.2S should be the only device on the PCI-X bus if possible, as the cards make very heavy use of PCI-X bus data transfer resources.

+Although the driver supports up to four DAG cards by default in one system, due to bandwidth limitations there should not be more than one card on a single PCI-X bus.

+In this chapter This chapter covers the following sections of information.

+• Installation of Operating System and Endace Software

-- Insert DAG 6.1S Card into PC - Installation of Operating System and Endace Software
+- Insert DAG 6.2S Card into PC - Card Port Connection